Health Sciences

 College

-Health Sciences is in the Department of Health and Health Education within the School of Allied Health in the College of Health Professions.
+Health Sciences is in the Department of Health Sciences within the School of Allied Health in the College of Health Professions.